 Finding Relief for Homeschool Burnout

 There are many reasons why homeschooling parents can experience burnout during the school year.
 It could be seasonal (a long winter), topical (curriculum feels stale), or more personal (family crisis, illness).
-It may even get to a point that you […]
+It may even get to a point that you feel like throwing in the towel — but it doesn’t […]

 Ten Things to Let Go of This Year: Fear